12 Jul Green tea, what can it do for you?

 - oesophageal (throat)

-A study published in the Journal of the American Medical Association concluded that green tea consumption is associated with reduced mortality due to all causes, including cardiovascular disease.
+A study in the Journal of the American Medical Association concluded that green tea consumption is associated with reduced mortality.

-Green tea contains catechins, polyphenolic compounds that are thought to exert numerous protective effects, particularly on the cardiovascular system.
+Green tea contains catechins, polyphenolic compounds that are thought to exert numerous protective effects.

 An analysis of published studies in 2011 found that consuming green tea, either as a beverage or in capsule form, was linked to significant but modest reductions in total and LDL or “bad” cholesterol.